ProzorroUKR/openprocurement.api/docs/source/tendering/cfaua/tutorial.rst

 The object list :ref:`Agreement` can be obtained via the following call

-.. include:: tutorial/agreements-list.http
+.. http:example:: tutorial/agreements-list.http
    :code:

 Only one contract is created per each qualified award winner

 The object list :ref:`Contract` to enter prices per item can be obtained by the ordering party via the following call

-.. include:: tutorial/agreement-contracts-list.http
+.. http:example:: tutorial/agreement-contracts-list.http
    :code:

 Entering unit prices is allowed only for all 'items' taken together

-.. include:: tutorial/agreement-contract-unitprices1.http
+.. http:example:: tutorial/agreement-contract-unitprices1.http
    :code:

-.. include:: tutorial/agreement-contract-unitprices2.http
+.. http:example:: tutorial/agreement-contract-unitprices2.http
    :code:

-.. include:: tutorial/agreement-contract-unitprices3.http
+.. http:example:: tutorial/agreement-contract-unitprices3.http
    :code:

 Also the ordering party is allowed to exclude a winner from the framework agreement by setting the contract to